Ali-Mikael/IS-course/Johnny-Tables.md

 >
 > The SQL and databases seems intuitive/easy enough to learn the basics off, which i'm definitively going to do.
 It is a good knowledge to have.
 >
-> Besides, you can't really dive deeper into the security aspect, if you don't know how databases function.
+> Besides, you can't really dive deeper into the IT-security-realm, if you don't know how databases function (atleast on a basic level).
 They play a crucial role in our interconnected world.

 # PortSwigger (E)
 I made an account into PortSwigger and selected the SQL Injection course/module as my first learn in this environment.
-After going through the basics, I was navigated to my first lab on this site.
+After going through the basics, I was navigated to continue on to my first lab.

 ![Screenshot 2025-02-07 at 11 15 56](https://github.com/user-attachments/assets/9dfa2dbc-5565-4bce-b49e-63066775b8e0)